• Skip to secondary menu

 2022 Queen’s Platinum Jubilee

-This seemed to be the general pattern up until 1919, though street dressing without a street party or tea continued, even to this day.
+This seemed to be the general pattern up until 1919, though street dressing without a street party or tea continues to this day.

 Street dressing at some unknown time came to be dominated by commercially available bunting.
 This is usually made of strings of triangular ‘pennants‘ which were probably originally based on naval signal flags.
 See more detail here.